LucaBoni28/Alzheimer-Project_NeuroMaranello/README.md

 ### Get started
 The code has been developing to be run directly from Google Colaboratory, thus it's sufficient to open the file in Colab and run the single cells either one by one or all in one.
+The needed packages will be installed in the Colab environment with the first command (cell).

 ##
 ### Project Milestones
-The project's current version contains the Project Milestone 1: Data acquisition and preparation.
+The project's current version contains:

-## Milestone 1: Data acquisition and preparation
+* ## Milestone 1: Data acquisition and preparation
 In this phase of the project, we downloaded the dataset and prepared the data for training using strategies to increase the effectiveness of the training.
 Our data set is very unbalanced, with the Moderate Dementia Class having a significantly smaller amount of data, as can be seen in the class distribution below:

 - 28 subjects for the **Mild Dementia** class